-Looking for some easy backyard renovation ideas to spruce up your outdoor entertaining area this spring?
+Looking for some easy backyard renovation ideas to spruce up your outdoor entertaining area?

-Spring is the perfect time to get your yard in shape and start spending time outdoors as you head towards summer barbecues and long lazy days.
-Here’s some inspiration to create the ultimate space for relaxing, living and entertaining in.
+Now is the perfect time to get your yard in shape – here’s some inspiration to create the ultimate space for relaxing, living and entertaining in.

 1. Deck Makeover